ShawnShiSS/aspnetcore-console-app-template/README.md

 # ASP.NET Core Console Application - Starting Template
-A starting template for ASP.NET Core 3.1 Console application that supports dependency injection, asynchronous programming, logging using Serilog, strongly-typed configuration, etc..
+A starter project for ASP.NET Core 3.1 Console application.
+Supported features include:
+* Dependency Injection
+* Asynchronous programming
+* Structured logging using Serilog
+* Strongly-typed configuration
+* ...more to add...

 Getting Started
 ---
-After cloning the template, you should be able to run it using Visual Studio right away.
+After cloning the project, you should be able to run it using Visual Studio right away.

 Goals
 ---